sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 * Open a "terminal" on your Mac or Linux system.
 * Don't use sudo unless we tell you to!

+**System requirements**: `vagrant-spk` requires a 64-bit computer with at least 1GB of RAM.
+Your computer probably is fine.
+We've tested this tutorial on Mac OS and GNU/Linux, and partly-tested on Windows.

 ## Ensure git is installed

 In this tutorial, we use git to download some code, so you need it on your computer.